lordofthejars/nosql-unit/README.md

 lifecycle.
 If port is changed, this class provides a method to set it.
 Note that host parameter must be specified in this case.

-### Verifying Graph
+### Verifying Data

-@ShouldMatchDataSet is also supported for *Cassandra* graphs but we should keep in mind some considerations.
+@ShouldMatchDataSet is also supported for *Cassandra* data but we should keep in mind some considerations.

 > **Warning**
 >